jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

   See [next pipeline section](#create-pipeline) for how to configure this `git-clone` task.

-  **Remarks:** when using resource of type git then a clone will be done implicitly.
+  **Remarks:** when using resource of type git then a clone will be done implicitly, therefore this task is not needed.

-* Define a Task to build a quarkus app: this is done by using the maven task: `tkn task describe maven` or by using custom task using the maven docker image.
+* Define a Task to build a quarkus app: this is done by using the maven task: `tkn task describe maven` or by using custom task based on the maven docker image.

-  To use the Tekton predefined maven task, use:
+  To use the Tekton predefined maven task, do:

   ```sh
   oc  apply -f https://raw.githubusercontent.com/tektoncd/catalog/main/task/maven/0.2/maven.yaml